MicrosoftDocs/sdk-api/sdk-api-src/content/icm/nf-icm-wcssetdefaultcolorprofile.md

 Sets the default color profile name for the specified profile type in the specified profile management scope.

+> [!NOTE] This API does not support "advanced color" profiles for HDR monitors.
+Use [**ColorProfileSetDisplayDefaultAssociation**](nf-icm-colorprofilesetdisplaydefaultassociation.md) for managing advanced color profiles.

 ## -parameters

 ### -param scope